lzyglow/ECE445_lab_notebook/README.md

 # ECE445_lab_notebook

-please refer to Zhuoyuan folder to see Zhuoyuan's lab notebook.
+please refer to Zhuoyuan folder to see Zhuoyuan's lab notebook in README.md.